harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_cleaners.md

 ## Description
 **Description-v1:**
-As a customer, I want to browse available cleaners and their ratings so that I can choose the best one for my needs.
+As a customer, I want to browse available cleaners and their ratings so that I can choose the best one for my needs. <br>
 **Description-v1:**
 As a customer, I want to clearly see the rating of cleaner profiles when I am browsing.
 This way I ensure I get a professional service.